 Video clip – Production of oxygen in plantsResource

-This video clip from the BBC (from the TV series Botany: A Blooming History) demonstrates a classic experiment to investigate the production of oxygen by plants through photosynthesis.
+This video clip from the BBC Four Botany: A Blooming History demonstrates a classic experiment to investigate the production of oxygen by plants through photosynthesis.

 In the late 18th century, pioneering scientist Jan Ingenhousz placed plants under water and watched.
 When placed in the dark, plants produced no gases.
 When placed in direct sunlight the leaves released tiny bubbles of gas.
 The gas that accumulated in the container was able to re-light a glowing splint, indicating that it was oxygen.
 Ingenhousz repeated his experiment many times, with many different species.
 They all produced oxygen gas.
 To show that it is the light energy and not the heat of sunlight which is necessary he repeated the experiment with leaves placed near a fire.
 He established that the production of oxygen was a universal process for which plants need light.